greenelab/knowledge-graph-review/manuscript.md

 Autoencoders map input such as an adjacency matrices into a low dimensional space and then determines how to construct this space via reconstructing the same input [@BQS8ClV0; @1ErNQZjBt].
 This generated space represents the nodes and their connectivity structure within a knowledge graph [@1H8Rd6pHW; @hjIIetVM; @1A6Dhbwkr].
 Despite the high potential of this approach, this method relies on an adjacency matrix for input which can run into scalability issues as a knowledge graph asymptotically increases in size [@RjwcaMhj].
-Plus, Khosla et al., discovered that approaches akin to node2vec outperformed algorithms using autoencoders when undergoing link prediction and node classification [@RjwcaMhj].
+Plus, Khosla et al. discovered that approaches akin to node2vec outperformed algorithms using autoencoders when undergoing link prediction and node classification [@RjwcaMhj].
 Overall, the performance of deep learning techniques largely depends upon the structure of nodes and edges within a knowledge graph [@RjwcaMhj].
 Future work should include hybrid models that use both node2vec and autoencoders to construct complementary low dimensional representations of knowledge graphs.